-Urban Growth Boundary: The UGB is a line beyond which development will not be allowed, with limited exceptions.
-In 2016, the City Council adopted Ordinance 1090 establishing the UGB, which reaffirmed, with minor modifications, the UGB that was established by Measure O, approved by Sebastopol voters in November 1996.
-Ordinance 1090 defines the UGB and establishes standards for the administration of the UGB, which are included as policies under Goal LU 2.
+Urban Growth Boundary (UGB): The City's 1994 General Plan established an Urban Growth Boundary (UGB).
+The Urban Growth Boundary is a line beyond which development will not be allowed, except for public parks and public schools.
+Measure O, approved by Sebastopol voters in November 1996, amended the 1994 General Plan to reaffirm the City's UGB and amend the 1994 General Plan to keep the UGB in effect until December 31, 2016.
 The UGB is shown on Figure 2.1.
+Measure O also amended the 1994 General Plan to prohibit extension of City services outside the UGB, except under specific extraordinary circumstances.

-Goal LU I: Maintain Sebastopol as a Unique, Charming, and Environmentally Sensitive Small Town that Provides Residents, Businesses, and Visitors with Opportunities to Enjoy a High Quality of Life

-Policy LU 1-1: Through appropriate land use practices, maintain a supply of developable mixed-use, commercial, industrial, and residential lands sufficient to meet desired growth and economic needs over the planning period.

-Policy LU 1-2: Avoid urban sprawl by concentrating development within the City limits; favor infill development over annexation.

-Policy LU 1-3: Require new development to occur in a logical and orderly manner, focusing growth on infill locations and areas designated for urbanization on the Land Use Map (see Figure 2.1), and be subject to the ability to provide urban services, including paying for any needed extension of services.

-Policy LU 1-4: Assign the following range of land use designations throughout the City and to parcels within the UGB, as shown in the Land Use Map (Figure 2.1):
+- Goal LU I: Maintain Sebastopol as a Unique, Charming, and Environmentally Sensitive Small Town that Provides Residents, Businesses, and Visitors with Opportunities to Enjoy a High Quality of Life. - Policy LU 1-1: Maintain a supply of developable mixed-use, commercial, industrial, and residential lands sufficient to meet desired growth and economic needs over the planning period. - Policy LU 1-2: Avoid urban sprawl by concentrating development within the City limits; favor infill development over annexation. - Policy LU 1-3: Require new development to occur in a logical and orderly manner, focusing growth on infill locations and areas designated for urbanization on the Land Use Map (see Figure 2.1), and be subject to the ability to provide urban services, including paying for any needed extension of services. - Policy LU 1-4: Assign the following range of land use designations throughout the City and to parcels within the Urban Growth Boundary, as shown in the Land Use Map (Figure 2.1):